- Personal Capital vs Mint : Is Mint or Personal Capital Best? - May 26, 2020

 Premium Capital has a tool that helps you monitor your spending habits.
 But, it won’t help you budget your finances like Mint does (see below).

 Personal Capital has a Cash Flow Analyzer, which helps you create a budget where you can track your spending and your income.
 So, you’ll be able to see where you’re spending money.
 This option at least gives you an overview of where you can free up your cash for savings and paying off any debts you may have.
+You can also check out these tools for time management which will lead you to great way to help you manage your finances.

 Mint is a totally free app and focuses on personal finance management.